 Where's Liz Cheney on that?

-Um, you live in Pennsylvania, Linda.
+You live in Pennsylvania, Linda.

 Yeah, he was great.

-I'm not a politician running for office because I think they're going to be a lot more in touch with their constituents than any politician that is running around, you know, in office and they're just in there for perpetuity.
+I mean, you know, I think one of the interesting parts, you know, about Dr. Oz and him running for Senate, and quite frankly, I'm all for any private, you know, practice business person, truck driver, you know, average Joe, I'm not a politician running for office because I think they're going to be a lot more in touch with their constituents than any politician that is running around, you know, in office and they're just in there for perpetuity.

 They don't care anymore.

-So I I had a kind of similar experience, a little bit different than when Donald Trump was thinking about running.
+So I had a kind of similar experience, a little bit different than when Donald Trump was thinking about running.

-And, you know, I'd known him for you know, however many years, 20 years maybe at the time, I don't remember.
+And, you know, I'd known him for, you know, however many years, 20 years maybe at the time, I don't remember.

-And anyway, and he was thinking about running, and we had these, you know, never-ending conversations.
+And we had these, you know, never-ending conversations.

 At one point, they became almost like nightly.